 Interested and want to know which holiday to choose - and , of course, how much they cost?
 Do remember that the prices are fully inclusive.
 Unless you want to go shopping you won't need any cash.

-Follow this link for the 2013/4 listing of Torch Holidays, first at the Torch Holiday & Retreat Centre, then elswhere.
+Follow this link for the 2014 listing of Torch Holidays, both at the Torch Holiday & Retreat Centre, and elsewhere.

 To make an enquiry and to book call Torch Holidays on 01273 832282 or email: email@example.com.